steelemeg/CS361_image_microservice/README.md

   "num_images":       3
  }
  ```
  - **image_parameters** [List] - Required.
 Any number of image search terms.
-These may include phrases wrapped in double quotes.
+These may include phrases wrapped in double or single quotes.
  - **num_images** [Number]  - Optional.
 A number specifying how many image links the requestor wants to receive.
 Default is currently 10.

 ## Response